The challenges of Systems Engineering

 Lean Systems Engineering (LSE) is a philosophy in which Systems Engineering is enriched with the Lean-Agile mindset.
 It is an approach that suits the more iterative and ''Set based'' development of robust, high-quality solutions.
 LSE improves the interaction between different disciplines (e.g. hardware and software), the flow of the work and the way in which (sub)solutions are integrated and tested.
 This makes LSE an important success factor to be able to deliver high-quality solutions that meet customer requirements in an ever-changing world.

 The 5 main points of Lean Systems Engineering

-It is not the technical solution to the problem, but the needs of stakeholders during the life cycle of the system, are the central topic enabling to focus on value.
+Not the technical solution to the problem, but the needs of stakeholders during the life cycle of the system are central.

 The best solutions only arise if the complete system is taken into account as part of a larger system, the life cycle and all parties involved in the chain.

 Application of SE ensures transparent decision-making, traceable information and demonstrable work processes throughout the system’s life cycle.

 Continuous learning and integration